dalenfree/azure-resume-challenge/README.md

 1. Access CosmosDB;
 2. Find the right database and container;
 3. Identify which item I want to see;
-4. Make the http page show data (I learned this is done through "GET" requests);
+4. Allow the Javascript on the frontend to make an http POST request to trigger count increments;
-5. Make the http page add/overwrite data (I learned this is done through "POST" requests);
+5. Allow the Javascript on the frontend to make an http GET request to pull the data from CosmosDB via the API/Function App in order for the new count to be displayed in the html;
-6. Throw an error if it gets a request it doesn't recognize.
+6. Throw an error if it something went wrong.

 I spent a few days working through each of these steps and ended up with the code below.
 It's likely not near optimized, but, in conjunction with the JavaScript on the frontend, it works!